wso2/docs-choreo-dev/en/docs/insights/choreo-insights-api.md

 <td valign="top"><a href="#detailsoferrors">DetailsOfErrors</a></td>
 <td>

-Returns details of each proxy error(for both 4xx and 5xx response codes) for a given time range by the provided tenant Id, environment Id and organization Id.
-If the optional field of errorsDetailsFilter is provided, result set will be further filtered by the given error details filter.
+Returns details of each proxy error (for both 4xx and 5xx response codes) within the specified time range for the given combination of tenant ID, environment ID, and organization ID.
+Optionally, you can configure the `errorsDetailsFilter` parameter to further filter the results.

 </td>
 </tr>